If you’re anything like me, you probably receive dozens of emails daily from strangers asking if they can guest post on your blog.

 Oh, hey, check you out – you’re the Google algorithm.
 You’re doing your thing, scouring the World Wide Web and matching search engine users to relevant content, when you keep seeing the same blog link pop up on high-authority websites.
 Some of these websites have a super high Domain Authority (DA) score, therefore, the blog that they’re all linking to must also be kind of credible, right?

 Hence, as the Google algorithm, you’re more likely to give this blog what’s called “link juice” if every Tom, Dick and Harry is linking to it (British expression).
-This will then inevitably boost said blog’s ranking on your SERPS (Search Engine Results Pages) – and that’s how it’s done, folks.
+This will then inevitably boost said blog’s ranking on your SERPS (Search Engine Results Pages), which gives you major kudos.

 It Drives Clicks and Conversions